jkunze/n2t-eggnog/t/n2t/e/about.rst

 ----------------------

-N2T is maintained at the `California Digital Library`_ (CDL) within the University of California (UC) Office of the President.
+N2T is maintained at the `California Digital Library`_ (CDL) within the University of California (UC) Office of the President (UCOP).
 CDL supports electronic library services for ten UC campuses and affiliated law schools, medical centers, and national laboratories, as well as hundreds of museums, herbaria, botanical gardens, etc.

+N2T runs in the AWS (Amazon Web Services) cloud.
+Security and privacy rests on the foundational physical, network, and procedural security maintained within AWS datacenters based in the United States of America, with additional CDL and UCOP privacy safeguards, patching policies, access restrictions, firewall controls, etc. layered on top of that.

-Recognizing the important global role that the resolver plays, in 2018 CDL and DuraSpace_ launched an initiative, called `ARKs in the Open`_, to establish broad and sustainable community ownership of N2T's technological, administrative, and policy infrastructure.
+Recognizing the important global role that the resolver plays, in 2018 CDL and DuraSpace_ (now LYRASIS) launched an initiative, called `ARKs in the Open`_, to establish broad and sustainable community ownership of N2T's technological, administrative, and policy infrastructure.
 With support from 31 organizations on 4 continents, the initiative has three active working groups.